 In their book The Paradox of Generosity, sociologists Christian Smith and Hilary Davidson found that Americans who describe themselves as “very happy” volunteer an average of 5.8 hours per month.
 Those who are “unhappy”?
 Just 0.6 hours.
 A total of 2,000 individuals were surveyed over a five-year period in this study.
 Researchers interviewed and tracked the spending habits and lifestyles of 40 families from different classes and races in 12 states, even accompanying some to the grocery store.

 If giving is good for you, why aren’t more people generous?
-After all you could be generous in your own way and at your level.
-I did some hard thinking and realized that I was actually afraid.
+After all you could be generous in your own way.
+I examined myself and realised that I was actually afraid.
 Afraid?!
-Yes, afraid that it would be a loss.
-Afraid that if I gave money away or devoted my time, I would be losing something.
-So I have not been as generous as I could be because in part I was ignorant, but more so I was feeling fear and insecurity.
+Yes, afraid that if I gave away money or time, I would be losing something.
+I have not been as generous as I could be because in part I was ignorant, but more so I was feeling fear and insecurity.

-Now I understand that generosity will benefit me and not just other people.
+Now I understand that generosity will give me more than taking away from me.

-We may think that we can only be generous once we have make it or made enough if money.
-This is a fallacy for that day may never come.
+We may think that we can only be generous once we have made enough money.
+This is a fallacy because that day will never come.
 It is in our nature that when we have more, we will want more.

-Therefore the idea is to start giving your time and money to those in need today.
+Therefore start giving your time and money to those in need today.
 You don’t have to look very far.
 Start with your immediate circle of family and friends, your workplace and then your surrounding community.

 Be kind to your spouse.
 Spring clean your wardrobe; give away clothes that you have not been wearing.
 How about treating your co-workers lunch?
 Any non-profits in your community that you can volunteer your time or contribute money to?
 Look around, and you will start finding opportunities for you to get generous.